BilgeGates/BilgeGates/README.md

 <h2>I am Khatai Huseynzade</h2>

 <p>
 I am a Frontend Developer.
 This GitHub page has lots of tutorials on HTML, CSS, JavaScript, Python.
-The content is known for its clarity and simplicity.
-30-Days-Of-JavaScript-TR, 30-Days-Of-Pyhton-AZ, Git-and-Github-AZ are the most popular content on this page.
+The content is known for its clarity and simplicity. <a href="https://github.com/BilgeGates/30-Days-Of-JavaScript-TR" target=_blank> 30-Days-Of-JavaScript-TR </a>, <a href="https://github.com/BilgeGates/30-Days-Of-Python-AZ" target=_blank> 30-Days-Of-Pyhton-AZ </a>, <a href="https://github.com/BilgeGates/Git-and-GitHub-AZ" target=_blank> Git-and-Github-AZ </a> are the most popular content on this page.
 I'm very happy to have you on my GitHub page, and you can use this content to unlock your unlimited potential as a programmer, developer, or data analyst.
 You can follow me on <a href="https://github.com/BilgeGates/" target="_blank">GitHub</a> , <a href="https://www.facebook.com/profile.php?id=100091496015332" target="_blank">Facebook</a> and <a href="https://www.twitter.com/developerkhatai" target="_blank">Twitter</a> to get updates on the content I create.
 </p>
 <br>
 <h2 align="left"> 🌐 Connect with me:</h3>